 Psychiatric disorders can be caused by physical illnesses, and many patients with mental illness are at greater risk of physical illness.
-Psychiatrists are therefore skilled in recognising the symptoms of both mind and body to evaluate, assess risk and draw up treatment plans, which may include prescribing medication.
+Because of this, psychiatrists are skilled in recognising mind and body symptoms to evaluate and assess risk and draw up treatment plans, which may include prescribing medication.

 Types of psychiatry

-As a psychiatrist you will usually specialise in one of the following areas:
+As a psychiatrist you'll usually specialise in one of the following areas:

 - child and adolescent: working with children and young people up to 18 years of age who have a mental illness.

-- old age: specialising in psychiatric illnesses such as dementia, which are common in the 65 plus age group.
+- old age: specialising in psychiatric illnesses such as dementia, which are common in the 65+ age group.